SteamInputWiki/SteamInputWiki/chapter-2/02b03_mouse.md

 If you are just starting out with Touchpad and Gyro Mouse aiming, I would recommend starting with lower sensitivity values for both.
 That is what I have done, and I have slowly increased them to their current values over time as I have become more comfortable using the Steam Controller.

 If you are using a different controller that has Gyro and a right Joystick, so not the Steam Controller, you can still benefit from the Real World Sensitivity for the Gyro and can still use your Joystick as a “fast turn” input.
 In fact, there is an Input Style specifically for using a Joystick in combination with a Gyro that way, but that is for another chapter.

+One final note; Thumb Socks.
+Search them up on amazon, you can typically find them in packs of 20 for very cheap.
+They were originally created for use with cell phone screens for mobile gamers, but they also work really well with the Steam Controllers Touchpads.
+They eliminate friction and prevent the Touchpads plastic cover from going glossy over time.
+I highly recommend trying them out.